 Award for Inclusive Excellence

-The award recognizes faculty and professional and scientific staff who have advanced the university’s mission of diversity, equity and inclusion beyond their usual job responsibilities.
+The award recognizes faculty, professional and scientific staff and merit staff who have advanced the university's mission of diversity, equity and inclusion beyond their usual job responsibilities.

 Elaine Phompheng, student services specialist, agricultural and biosystems engineering

 Valentina Salotti, associate dean for academic affairs, College of Business, and associate professor of finance

 The award recognizes a faculty member for outstanding international service in teaching, research or administration within the United States or abroad.

 Ann Marie Fiore, University Professor of apparel, events and hospitality

 Outstanding Achievement in Teaching